brainiak/rt-cloud/docs/how-to-run.md

 The -ip option is to update the ssl certificate with the ip address where the projectInterface runs.
 Use 'hostname -i' or Google 'what's my ip address' to get the ip address of that computer.

-**2) Start the fileServer.** The fileServer is started on the control room computer where the dicom images are written.
+**2) Start the fileServer (scannerDataService).** The fileServer is started on the control room computer where the dicom images are written.
 It can forward those images to the projectInterface when requested by your project code.
 The *[username]* and *[password]* are the login credentials to the projectInterface because the fileServer must connect to the projectInterface to be able to serve files to it.

-    bash scripts/run-fileserver.sh -s [projectInterface_addr:port] -d [allowed_dirs] -f [allowed_file_extensions] -u [username] -p [password]
+    bash scripts/run-scannerDataService.sh -s [projectInterface_addr:port] -d [allowed_dirs] -f [allowed_file_extensions] -u [username] -p [password]

 Example:

-    bash scripts/run-fileserver.sh -s 125.130.21.34:8888 -d /tmp,/data/img -f .dcm,.txt
+    bash scripts/run-scannerDataService.sh -s 125.130.21.34:8888 -d /tmp,/data/img -f .dcm,.txt

-**3) Start the feedbackReceiver.** The feedbackReceiver is started on the control room computer where PsychoPy or similar software will run to provide feedback to the subject in the MRI scanner.
-The *[username]* and *[password]* are the login credentials to the projectInterface because the feedbackReceiver must connect to the projectInterface to be able to receive classification results.
+**3) Start the SubjectService.** The subjectService is started on the presentation computer where PsychoPy or similar software will run to provide feedback to the subject in the MRI scanner.
+The *[username]* and *[password]* are the login credentials to the projectInterface because the subjectService must connect to the projectInterface to be able to receive classification results.

-    python rtCommon/feedbackReceiver.py -s [projectInterface_addr:port] -u [username] -p [password]
+    python rtCommon/subjectService.py -s [projectInterface_addr:port] -u [username] -p [password]

-Example:
+Example (run from the rt-cloud directory):

-    python rtCommon/feedbackReceiver.py -s 125.130.21.34:8888 -u user1 -p passwd1
+    python rtCommon/subjectService.py -s 125.130.21.34:8888 -u user1 -p passwd1

-### Running ProjectInterface Locally
+### **Running ProjectInterface Locally**
 The projectInterface can also be run on the control room computer where the dicom images are written.
 This is called running it 'locally'.
-When run locally the fileServer is not needed because the projectInterface can directly read the dicom images from disk.
+When run locally the fileServer (scannerDataService) is not needed because the projectInterface can directly read the dicom images from disk.

-**1) Start the projectInterface** same command as above but add the --localfiles option
+**1) Start the projectInterface** same command as above but without the --dataRemote or --subjectRemote options

-    bash scripts/run-projectInterface.sh -p [your_project_name] -c [config_file] -ip [local_ip_addr] --localfiles
+    bash scripts/run-projectInterface.sh -p [your_project_name] -c [config_file] -ip [local_ip_addr]
 Example:

-    bash scripts/run-projectInterface.sh -p sample -c projects/sample/conf/sample.toml -ip 125.130.21.34 --localfiles
+    bash scripts/run-projectInterface.sh -p sample -c projects/sample/conf/sample.toml -ip 125.130.21.34

-## Connecting with the Browser
+## **Connecting with the Browser**
 ### SSL Certificate Installation
 The connection between your web browser and the projectInterface is encrypted using SSL for security.
 In order for your browser to trust the connection to the projectInterface, the SSL certificate created during the projectInterface installation process must be added to a list of trusted certificates on your browser computer.